clarkmcc/go-typescript/README.md

 Feel free to contribute.
 This package is fresh and may experience some changes before it's first tagged release.

 ## Transpiling Examples
-For more examples, see the `examples/` directory of this repository
 ### Transpile Strings
 ```go
 output, err := typescript.TranspileString("let a: number = 10;", nil)